- WEB EXCLUSIVE

 - PE COFFEEHAUS

-Opting for a career scientist after two politicians, President Bush named Acting EPA chief Stephen L. Johnson the agency's new chief early last month, hailing him as the first professional scientist to serve in the office.
+Opting for a career agency personality after two consecutive politicians, President Bush named Acting EPA Administrator Stephen L. Johnson the agency's new chief early last month, hailing him as the first professional scientist to serve in the office.

 Johnson has been with the EPA for 24 years, most recently serving as the acting administrator since the president nominated former chief Mike Leavitt to serve as Secretary of Health and Human Services.
-He also served as deputy administrator to Leavitt and acting deputy following the departure of Bush's first EPA administrator, Christine Whitman.
-Both of Johnson's predecessors under the Bush administration were former governors.
+He also acted as deputy administrator following the departure of Bush's first EPA administrator, Christine Whitman.
+Both Whitman (New Jersey) and Leavitt (Utah) were governors before assuming command of the EPA.

 Johnson's own background is in the Office of Prevention, Pesticides and Toxic Substances (OPPTS) and the Office of Pesticide Programs (OPP), where he had served in administrative roles since 1994.
 As stated in his inaugural address as acting chief, the new administrator is expected to stress the “maintenance and utilization of sound science, while using collaborative, innovative approaches to solving environmental problems.”